okbalefthanded/bci_toolbox/README.md

   - Run one (or all, one by one) scripts related to each dataset in the dataio folder.

   ## Regular usage
-  - Run the script "define_approach_ERP.m"
+  - Run the script "define_approach_ERP.m" for ERP data
+  - Run the script "define_approach_SSVEP.m" for SSVEP data

   # Documentation
   coming soon